effajr/predicting_alarm_audibility/README.md

 ```

 ## Dataset
-A dataset that was collected for the purposes of the study.
+A dataset has been collected for the purposes of the study.
 It is publicly accessible on Zenodo and has to be downloaded to run the programs contained in the present repository.
 &nbsp;

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11353196.svg)](https://doi.org/10.5281/zenodo.11353196)